jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 ## Missions and Combat

-Missions frequently flow into **combat** when things get dangerous—and back out again when the danger passes.
+Missions frequently flow into **combat** when things get dangerous-and back out again when the danger passes.
 The mission continues until the objective is achieved, the characters retreat, or the situation changes so dramatically that a new goal must be set.

 ---